How to Enjoy Music with Hearing Aids

 How hearing aids work

-Hearing aids are made of unique parts that all have a different function.
-They consist of a microphone that picks up sound, an internal component that amplifies the sound, and a speaker that sends the signal to the ear.
-The hearing aid battery plays a vital role as it helps power-up the whole process.
+Hearing aids are made of unique parts that all have different functions.
+They consist a microphone that picks up sound, an internal component that amplifies the sound, and a speaker that sends the signal to the ear.
+The battery plays a vital role as it helps power the whole process.
 The most basic hearing aids include:

-- Battery door – which opens and closes to allow for battery changing
+- Battery door – which opens and closes to allow for changing the battery.

-- Earmolds, slim tubes, or receiver wires – attach to the hearing aid device and fits into the ear
+- Earmolds, slim tubes, or receiver wires – attach to the device and fits into the ear.

-All these parts play a vital role in the processing of incoming sound signals (i.e. wind blowing, whistle, speech sounds) and in essence for you to enjoy listening to music with hearing aids.
+All these parts play a vital role in the processing of incoming sound signals (i.e. wind blowing, whistle, speech sounds) and, therefore, allow those who wear hearing aids to experience things like listening to music.

 The difference between speech sounds, environmental sounds, and music

 All noises are created differently and how we hear these noises matters.
 This is an important fact because hearing aids need distinct technology to help differentiate between unnecessary background noise, speech, and sounds like a bird whistle.
-Music is however different and on a level of its own.
-It is made up of a composition of unique sounds that are far more audible than speech.
+However, music is different and on a level of its own.
+It is made up of unique sounds that are far more difficult to hear than speech.

 Music is a spectrum that has a variety of genres created through a mixture of sounds and noises.
 Added to this complexity are recording settings and vocals.
-This makes it difficult for hearing aids to cater to an individual’s hearing preferences in a musical environment because of the range music has.
-Speech and general hearing require basic technology to fine-tune hearing aids but music requires more technological tools and strategies.
+This makes it difficult for hearing aids to cater to an individual’s hearing preferences in a musical environment because of the range that music has.
+Speech, and general hearing, require basic technology to fine-tune hearing aids but music requires more technological tools and strategies.

 A common problem with hearing aids and music

-For a long time, the focus for many manufacturers has been to ensure that the hearing aids process speech and environmental sounds.
-Modern-day hearing devices developed by high-end companies (such as Oticon, Starkey, Lexie Hearing Aids, Phonak, or Sivantos) are working hard to solve problems related to the use of hearing aids and music.
-When it comes to the use of hearing aids, there is one main issue with the clarity and enjoyment of music, feedback cancellation.
+For a long time, the focus for many manufacturers has been to ensure that hearing aids process speech and environmental sounds.
+Modern-day hearing devices developed by high-end companies (such as Lexie Hearing) are working hard to solve problems related to the use of hearing aids and music.
+When it comes to the use of hearing aids, there is one main issue with the clarity and enjoyment of music – feedback cancellation.

 The latest hearing aids have software that works to filter out unwanted noise in the environment.
 This helps with how you communicate with others in sound-heavy settings such as restaurants.
-According to this software, music is unnecessary noise that should be canceled, meaning you cannot enjoy it because it’s not being detected.
-This is unpleasant for most musicians and music lovers.
+According to this software, music is unnecessary noise that should be canceled, meaning you cannot enjoy it because it’s not being detected, which isn’t ideal for most musicians and music lovers.